Biochemistry: Carbohydrates

 Two monosaccharides can be joined by a glycosidic or ester bond into a disaccharide through a dehydration reaction during which a molecule of water is released.
 The reverse reaction in which the glycosidic bond of a disaccharide is broken into two monosaccharides is termed hydrolysis.
 The best-known disaccharide is sucrose or ordinary sugar, which consists of a glucose molecule and a fructose molecule joined.
-Another important disaccharide is lactose found in milk, consisting of a glucose molecule and a galactose molecule.
+Another important disaccharide is lactose, found in milk, consisting of a glucose molecule and a galactose molecule.
 Lactose may be hydrolysed by lactase, and deficiency in this enzyme results in lactose intolerance.

 When a few (around three to six) monosaccharides are joined, it is called an oligosaccharide (oligo- meaning "few").
 These molecules tend to be used as markers and signals, as well as having some other uses.
-Many monosaccharides joined form a polysaccharide.
+When larger groups are joined, this is called a polysaccharide.
 They can be joined in one long linear chain, or they may be branched.
 Two of the most common polysaccharides are cellulose and glycogen, both consisting of repeating glucose monomers.
 Cellulose is an important structural component of plant's cell walls and glycogen is used as a form of energy storage in animals.
+The energy storage polysaccharide in plants is called starch.

 Sugar can be characterized by having reducing or non-reducing ends.
 A reducing end of a carbohydrate is a carbon atom that can be in equilibrium with the open-chain aldehyde (aldose) or keto form (ketose).
 If the joining of monomers takes place at such a carbon atom, the free hydroxy group of the pyranose or furanose form is exchanged with an OH-side-chain of another sugar, yielding a full acetal.
 This prevents opening of the chain to the aldehyde or keto form and renders the modified residue non-reducing.
 Lactose contains a reducing end at its glucose moiety, whereas the galactose moiety forms a full acetal with the C4-OH group of glucose.
 Saccharose does not have a reducing end because of full acetal formation between the aldehyde carbon of glucose (C1) and the keto carbon of fructose (C2).